zokin/zokin.github.io/content/publication/nevergrad/index.md

 ---
-title: "Zeroth-Order Optimizer Benchmarking for 3D PerformanceCapture"
+title: "Zeroth-Order Optimizer Benchmarking for 3D Performance Capture"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here